jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (c) she was married or in a civil union or in a de facto relationship for not less than 5 years and lost the support of her spouse or partner after she had attained the age of 50 years; or
   (d) she had the responsibility for the full-time care and attention of an incapacitated relative for not less than 5 years and ceased to have responsibility for the said relative after she had attained the age of 50 years.
-(4) A woman who receives a benefit under this section must— (a) comply with a requirement under 6section 0Q:
+(4) A woman who receives a benefit under this section must— (a) comply with a requirement under section 60Q:
   (b) comply with any other obligation arising under any of sections 60Q to 60S.
 (5)
 (6)